NoharOSP/Perfect_Works_Build/README.md

 As a way of compensating for lower encounter rates, money and experience have been doubled in this patch to keep the game from spiking in difficulty.

+### Fast text:

+old_script is for versions of the ROM where the script patch hasn't been applied. new_script is for versions of the ROM where the script patch has been applied.
+The old_script patch contains modified versions of specific scenes where the text scrolls too quickly.
+The new_script patch does not have these changes as the script patch provides these changes already.

+#### Changes scenes in old_script:

+- Shakhan's speech before the tournament.
+- The UFO story in the Orphanage.
+- The Ethos databanks.
+- Bart's monologue about Ft Jasper when it is first used.

 ### Items/spells:

 #### Field equipment changes: